quoll/kiara/README.md

 A Clojure library to load RDF data into Datomic.

 This is still a work in progress.
 For the moment it reads RDF/Turtle files and determines a schema that should accept the data.

-Very soon the core schema will be available (in particular, how to store Literals that don't conform to standard Clojure types), along with code to insert the RDF into the schema that has been built.
+Uses CRG-Turtle to load the RDF.

+Kiara now defines the schema, and writes mostly conforming data structures.
+Multi-type predicates are correctly handled in the schema, but not yet done in the data structures.
+At the moment, the only use of this is in the test printing stub.
+Once full typing is handled then it can be integrated with code that calls datomic.
+This code should also introduce a database for holding database meta-data (namespace prefixes, etc).

 The next steps will be to export RDF from Datomic, and then to start supporting SPARQL querying.